ThePillenwerfer/Mate-Classic-Icons/README.md

 # Classic Icons for the Mate Desktop

-This version downloaded from https://github.com/B00merang-Artwork/Windows-XP in June 2019 and slightly modified so that different document and image types show with different icons.
-A few other icons have been added, changed or reassigned.
+This version downloaded from https://github.com/B00merang-Artwork/Windows-XP in June 2019, expanded and modified so that different document and image types show with different icons.

 It has only been tested on Debian Stretch running the Mate desktop.
 I haven't deliberately removed functionality for other desktops but may have done so by accident.